bbatsov/batsov.com/_posts/2024-01-16-learning-ocaml-verifying-tail-recursion-with-tailcall.md

 As you can see the compiler properly detected that `fact2` is not tail-recursive, as the tail-call is `*` instead of `fact2`.
 Small, but handy feature that helps you ensure your code works the way you intended it to work.

+That's all I have for you today.
+Keep hacking!

 [^1]: Basically the tail-call is the call that triggers the recursion in the function and for a function to be tail-recursive the last call has to be an invocation of the recursive function itself.